schoero/swissqrbill/README.md

 # SwissQRBill
 ![MIT License](https://img.shields.io/github/license/Rogerrrrrrrs/SwissQRBill?color=brightgreen)

-With SwissQRBill you can easily generate the new QR Code payment slips which will be introduced on 30 June 2020 using Node.js.
+With SwissQRBill you can easily generate the new QR Code payment slips which will be introduced on 30 June 2020 in switzerland.

 ## Contents